cloud-hypervisor/cloud-hypervisor/docs/snapshot_restore.md

 total 4194536
 drwxrwxr-x  2 foo bar       4096 Jul 22 11:50 ./
 drwxr-xr-x 47 foo bar       4096 Jul 22 11:47 ../
+-rw-------  1 foo bar       1084 Jul 22 11:19 config.json
 -rw-------  1 foo bar 4294967296 Jul 22 11:19 memory-ranges
--rw-------  1 foo bar     217853 Jul 22 11:19 vm.json
+-rw-------  1 foo bar     217853 Jul 22 11:19 state.json
 ```

+`config.json` contains the virtual machine configuration.
+It is used to create
+a similar virtual machine with the correct amount of CPUs, RAM, and other
+expected devices.
+It is stored in a human readable format so that it could be
+modified between the snapshot and restore phases to achieve some very special
+use cases.
+But for most cases, manually modifying the configuration should not
+be needed.

 `memory-ranges` stores the content of the guest RAM.

-`vm.json` gathers all information related to the virtual machine configuration
-and state.
-The configuration bits are used to create a similar virtual machine
-with the correct amount of CPUs, RAM, and other expected devices.
-The state
-bits are used to restore each component in the state it was left before the
+`state.json` contains the virtual machine state.
+It is used to restore each
+component in the state it was left before the snapshot occurred.
-snapshot occurred.

 ## Restore a Cloud Hypervisor VM